Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give H & H Service Company a call at 717-220-4502.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give H & H Service Company a call at 717-220-4502.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.